 11.1.
 If during a reporting period (month) the imbalance of the balancing portfolio of the network user is registered in at least one balancing period (gas day D) and the imbalance quantity is negative, the TSO shall issue an invoice to the network user for all negative imbalance quantities registered in the reporting period (month), and upload it to the common IT platform of the common balancing zone or provide the invoice by any other means, which the TSO and the network user have agreed upon, by the 12th day of the month following the reporting period.
 The invoice shall be deemed received on the day of uploading or sending thereof.

 11.2.
-If during a reporting period (month) the imbalance of the balancing portfolio of network user is registered in at least one balancing period (gas day D) and the imbalance quantity is positive, the network user shall issue an invoice to the TSO for all positive imbalance quantities registered in the reporting period, and send it to the electronic mail address of the TSO indicated in the balancing agreement or provide the invoice by any other means, which the TSO and the network user have agreed upon, by the 12th day of the month following the reporting period.
-The invoice shall be deemed received on the day of sending thereof.

-11.3.
-The neutrality charge allocated to the network user shall be invoiced together with the imbalance charge of the reporting period.
+If during a reporting period (month) the imbalance of the balancing portfolio of network user is registered in at least one balancing period (gas day D) and the imbalance quantity is positive, the TSO shall prepare a self-billed invoice on behalf of the network user for all positive imbalance quantities registered in the reporting period (month).11.3.
+The invoice for the positive neutrality charge allocated to the network user shall be issued together with the invoice for the negative imbalance charge for the reporting period.
+In the case of a negative neutrality charge, the TSO shall include it in the self-billing invoice for the positive imbalance charge of the reporting period.

 11.4.
-The invoice shall include payments to be made by the network user to the TSO.
-The day of sending the invoice is deemed to be the day of receipt of the invoice.
+The invoice shall include payments to be made by the network user to the TSO, while the self-billed invoice shall include payments to be made by the TSO to the network user.
+The date of receipt of the invoice shall be considered the date on which the invoice is sent or uploaded to the user profile on the Common Zone platform.
+The self-billing invoice shall be uploaded to the user profile on the Common Zone platform or sent to the network user’s email address specified in the balancing agreement, if requested by the user, no later than the 12th day of the month following the reporting period The day of sending or uploading the invoice is deemed to be the day of receipt of the invoice.

 11.5.
 If there is a distinct possibility that an invoice contains an obvious error, the recipient of an invoice shall have the right to reject the invoice: